 Ok, I know this sounds like I’m only complaining and whining about how bad this lifestyle is – I’m not!
 I love the digital nomad life and all the opportunities it gave me.
 I wouldn’t want to go back to a 9-5 office job at this stage of my life for all the money in the world.
 The location-independence and freedom I have now easily makes up for all those downsides.

 But, as mentioned before, you should be aware that being a digital nomad is not only glamour and fun.
 No lifestyle is perfect.
 Some of the disadvantages will affect you more than others.
 There will be days when it is easier to deal with them and there will be days when it’s harder.
+Some people will soon realize that this is not the right lifestyle for them at all.
 Keep your expectations real and be prepared.
 That’s how you will be successful with the digital nomad lifestyle.

 Still unsure if this is the right way of living for you?
 See what amazing advantages the location-independent life has to offer.